Few things can destroy a newly finished basement like groundwater flooding or a plumbing failure.

 The best sump pumps are ready for anything -- including power outages and sump pump failure.
 This means that your system should include both a battery backup sump pump and a secondary sump system that can kick on if your primary pump fails.

-The systems we install at Southeast Foundation & Crawl Space Repair also include an alarm system that sounds off in the unlikely event of a pump failure -- so you can respond right away.
+The systems we install at Southeast Foundation and Crawl Space Repair also include an alarm system that sounds off in the unlikely event of a pump failure -- so you can respond right away.

 Because concrete basement walls are porous, they sponge moisture from the earth outside.
 This moisture enters your basement in the form of water vapor.
 This moisture will then build up behind walls, leading to mold, mildew, and moisture issues.